github/docs/content/issues/trying-out-the-new-projects-experience/creating-a-project.md

 ### Showing existing fields

-Your project tracks up-to-date information about  issues and pull requests, including any changes to the title, assignees, labels, milestones, and repository.
+Your project tracks up-to-date information about issues and pull requests, including any changes to the title, assignees, labels, milestones, repository, reviewers, and linked pull requests.
 When your project initializes, "title" and "assignees" are displayed; the other fields are hidden.
 You can change the visibility of these fields in your project.

 1. {% data reusables.projects.open-command-palette %}
 2. Start typing "show".